ldn-softdev/Rpnn/README.md

 ([why inputs may require normalization](https://github.com/ldn-softdev/Rpnn#default-parameters))
 - the framework is fully and easily SERSES'able [link TBU]
 - the framework also support multi-class classification (support of _Softmax_ logistic at the output perceptron)
 - the framework features a detection mechanism of local minimum traps and bouncing its weights out of the trap - ensures a high probability of convergence
+- the framework provides a weight bouncer class capable of finding a better (deeper) minimum in absence of the global one (by running concurent instances and searching for the deepest local minimum)

 ### Content:
 1. [cli toy](https://github.com/ldn-softdev/Rpnn#cli-toy)